FAQ

 2. I am intimidated to join a triathlon team– everyone is fitter and faster than me?

-We highly suggest you come to our first Question and Answer Orientation Meeting held in the spring prior to the beginning of our season.
-You will meet women from never-evers, to beginners, to advanced, from tall to short, from small to large, from gregarious to shy.
+We highly suggest you come to our first Question and Answer Orientation Meeting held in the spring before the beginning of our season.
+You will meet women from never-evers to beginners, to advanced, from tall to short, from small to large, from gregarious to shy.
 You will have a chance to ask that question in person and receive some comforting answers.
-It’s normal to have fear–after all this is a new, challenging, and frightening experience for many first timers.
+It’s normal to have fear–after all, this is a new, challenging, and frightening experience for many first-timers.
 Yet it will also be one of the most rewarding of your life as you learn to manage your fears and reach dreams you never thought possible.
-WARNING: The registration may close BEFORE this meeting so let us know if you would like us to connect you with some “alumni” to answer your immediate concerns.
+WARNING: The registration may close BEFORE this meeting, so let us know if you would like us to connect you with some “alumni” to answer your immediate concerns.
 We don’t want you to be disappointed if we close registration.

 3. Do I have to do the Diva Triathlon in Longmont to be part of the Team?

-Many women start out the Roaring Fork Women’s Triathlon Team summer program wanting to get in shape and have fun without the intention of completing the Diva Triathlon.
+Many women start the Roaring Fork Women’s Triathlon Team summer program wanting to get in shape and have fun without the intention of completing the Diva Triathlon.
 That is just fine with us.
 However, our experience has shown us that having a race goal is a great way to stay focused and in shape.
-We often find that by the end of the summer many of the women have changed their minds and decide to travel with us to the event.
-After all, who wants to miss a girl’s weekend in Longmont!
-But it’s your choice and we will honor your decision.
+We often find that by the end of the summer, many of the women have changed their minds and decide to travel with us to the event.
+After all, who wants to miss a girls’ weekend in Longmont?
+But it’s your choice, and we will honor your decision.

-Many of our athletes are “repeaters” and continue to join our training group year after year long after they’ve completed their first triathlon.
-They enjoy the set training times, the end of the season goal, and the camaraderie that comes with being part of the Team.
+Many of our athletes are “repeaters” and continue to join our training group year after year, long after they’ve completed their first triathlon.
+They enjoy the set training times, the end-of-season goal, and the camaraderie that comes with being part of the Team.
 We set the agenda, but you set your own pace.
-Our coaching assistants are skilled at assisting women with different abilities from beginning to experts.
+Our coaching assistants are skilled at assisting women with different abilities, from beginners to experts.
 That being said, we like to remind folks that our primary focus is on Triathlon 101–the basics.
 If you completed the Ironman last year, you may find our training on the light side.
 But if you are looking for a supportive environment to enhance your own training schedule, we can help you meet your goals.

 5. What does my registration fee cover?
 What other expenses will I have?
 What is NOT included?

 Most of the women in the group will tell you your registration fee will be one of the best investments in your health you have ever made.
-Your fees cover our two times a week classes.
-Each Wednesday class includes a lecture, workout, and hand-out.
+Your fees cover our two-times-a-week classes.
+Each Wednesday, class includes a lecture, a workout, and a hand-out.
 Each Saturday or Monday evening class includes swimming instruction and a workout.
 In addition, your fees cover a member folder, weekly homework hand-outs, a team tote bag, our cost for room rental, pool rental for swimming, our insurance and liability coverage, coaches and assistant salaries, and email and coach time as needed.
-We have 13 weeks of classes two times a week with several evening specialty classes such as a tire changing clinic and advanced transition clinic.
-At over 30 classes a summer it works out to be about $12 a class.
+We have 13 weeks of classes two times a week with several evening specialty classes, such as a tire changing clinic and an advanced transition clinic.
+At over 30 classes a summer, it works out to be about $12 a class.
 We have some stipends available from our new scholarship/team fund that can help women in need.
 Just let us know.

 We want you to know that your fee DOES NOT cover the cost of a swim pass at the Hot Springs Pool nor at the Community Center Pool.
 You will need this for swim practice outside of class.